smackeem/Animal_Kingdom_Project_2/README.md

 # Animal Kingdom
-Description: Animal Kingdom is a comprehensive and user-friendly web application designed to streamline and enhance the pet care experience for both pet owners and veterinarians.
+Animal Kingdom is a comprehensive and user-friendly web application designed to streamline and enhance the pet care experience for both pet owners and veterinarians.
 With a focus on providing a seamless and organized approach to managing pet health, appointments, and communication.
 Animal Kingdom is not just an application; it's a companion on your pet care journey, designed to make the process of managing your pet's health as enjoyable and stress-free as possible.

 # Wireframe
 https://www.figma.com/file/wcLOKEoMETUqQf7RerNjGl/Animal-Kingdom?type=design&node-id=0%3A1&mode=design&t=C90xtZ6ydygfEv4U-1